ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 **How to Block Cookies.** You can change your browser settings to block, disable, or notify you when you receive a Cookie, delete Cookies, or browse our Services using your browser's anonymous usage setting.
 However, if you use your browser settings to block all Cookies (including essential Cookies) you may not be able to access all or parts of our Services, or some portions of the Services may not function properly.

-**Data Export.** You can export your SEO data, keyword tracking information, and account settings through your dashboard.
+**Data Export.** You can export your data and account information through your dashboard.

 **Account Deletion.** You can request deletion of your account and associated data through your account settings or by contacting us.
 We will delete your data within 30 days of your request, subject to legal retention requirements.